gigiguarino/gigiguarino.github.io/README.md

 # gigiguarino.github.io
 # A personal website for myself

-currently a flower animation lol
+on desktop browsers - sudoku game on mobile iphone/ipad/android - flower animation